jimdigriz/gisrec/README.md

 ## Issues

+ * need to get Bing Maps API key
+ * when full screen, models do not show
  * historic playback
  * remove 'inactive' class, figure out how to make do with just 'active'
  * [make it an app](http://www.html5rocks.com/en/mobile/fullscreen/)